indranivadapalli/Automated-Network-Request-Management-in-Servicenow/README.md

 Follow the documentation or wiki provided in this repo for step-by-step setup instructions.

-Import update sets as described, then customize tables, fields, and business rules as needed.

-Start adding family and expense data to test the system.

 Demo

 To view a demo, check the Demo Video included in this repository.